xiaosen7/Web3-Learning-Journey/courses/北京大学肖臻老师《区块链技术与应用》公开课/1. 比特币中的密码学原理/note.en.md

    - Uses: Implementing digital commitments

 3. **Puzzle Friendly**
-   - The result of a hash function is unpredictable, and finding a hash value that meets specific conditions can only be achieved through numerous attempts, with no shortcuts available
+   - The result of a hash function is unpredictable, and finding a hash value that meets specific conditions can only be achieved through numerous attempts, with no shortc
-   - Uses: Bitcoin mining process

 ## Account Management in Bitcoin